IgniteUI/igniteui-docfx/en/components/transaction-example.md

 ---
-title: Implementing Transaction service
+title: How to use the Transaction service
 _description:
 _keywords: Ignite UI for Angular, transaction
 ---

-## Implementing Transaction service
+## How to use the Transaction service

 You may get advantage of the Transaction Service when using any control that needs to preserve state and to commit many transactions at once.